You’re worried about the future.

 Is the Bredesen Protocol Harmful?

 The Bredesen Protocol is an individualised program focused on optimising your health – there are no experimental therapies or medications involved.
 Provided you embark on the protocol with the right support, and continue to have tests to monitor your progress, there really is little to lose.
 Emphasis on improving diet, exercise, and combating stress can benefit all of us – but for patients with Alzheimer’s disease, it can be life-changing.
-It could be argued that doing
+It could be argued that doing nothing is far more harmful.

 Is the Bredesen Protocol difficult?
 The program may seem challenging at first – involving exercise up to seven days a week, coping with dietary changes, and learning how to manage stress.
 Trying to make several major lifestyle changes at once is difficult for all of us – combined with brain fog and forgetfulness it may seem impossible.
 But you’re not meant to go it alone!